trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

 ![minting](/images/minting.png)

-Your picture is be pushed to IPFS and displayed.
+Your picture is pushed to IPFS and displayed on the page.

 Then, Temple Wallet _(or whatever other wallet you choose)_ asks you to sign the operation.
 Confirm it, and less than 1 minute after the confirmation notification, the page is automatically refreshed to display your wine collection with your first NFT!